ivantxo/petStore/readme.md

 * Get user by username
 * Delete user

 In order to implement this API I have used [ReactPHP](https://reactphp.org/) which is a library that allows to do Asynchronous programming with PHP or non-blocking PHP.
-Therefore the code is event-driven (when a new request arrives an event is fired, a callback is called, event handler is executed).
-The application is organised as follows:
+Therefore the code is event-driven (The event loop manages all events that occur.
+Each event may have a handler (a callback), associated .
+When such event is fired, event loop executes its callback.).

+The API is organised as follows:
 * Migrations: Migrations folder
 * src: Main src code
   * Core: Web server middlewares